LEADING OFF: Ohtani, Schwarber staging own home run derby

 Ohtani has looked plenty comfortable at the plate in New York this week, hitting a home run Monday night and then connecting for two more homers Tuesday night, giving him a major league-leading 28.

 Ruth batted third in his final game on the mound on Oct.
-1, 1933, to end that season.
+1, 1933.
 The Bambino homered and threw a 12-hit complete game with three walks and no strikeouts, leading the Yankees over the Boston Red Sox 6-5.

-Ohtani will become the fifth player to homer twice and start the next game as a pitcher after John Montgomery Ward in 1883, Bob Caruthers in 1886, John Clarkson in 1887 and Ruth in 1930, according to the Elias Sports Bureau.

 SLUGGING SCHWARBER